Best daily deals

 Use a VPN when using a free public Wi-Fi hotspot

 You can stop this dead in its tracks by not using free Wi-Fi hotspots.
 But if you really have to use one, install a Virtual Private Network (VPN).
-This will redirect your internet traffic to another server in either the country you’re in, or overseas.
-Avoid using a free VPN service and pay the few bucks a month for a paid service.
-They’re more reliable and will give you more peace-of-mind.
-Here’s some VPN recommendations.
+This will redirect your internet traffic to another server in either the country you’re in or overseas.
+Avoid using a free VPN service and pay a few bucks a month for a paid service.
+They’re more reliable and will give you more peace of mind.
+We have some some VPN recommendations.

 Change your passwords regularly